 Heat Stock & Cook Shrimp

 - In a separate pot bring stock to a boil.

 - Add shrimp and cook until shrimp curl up, about 1 - 2 minutes depending on the size of the shrimp.

 - In a serving bowl take scallions, pepper powder and salt if need.

 - Pour stock over it and add soya sauce.
 Add more soya sauce for stronger flavor.

 - Place noodles in the center of the bowl, shrimp and bok choy to the side.

 - Noodles - use any kind of noodles you have on hand and adjust the quantity depending on the appetite.
 I used ½ packet of egg noodles, about 3 oz and that was a little too much for my appetite.

-- Bok Choy – use baby bok choy and if you can’t one, use the inner leaves of the head as those are young.
-Substitute any green leaves of your choice; spinach or collard greens.
+- Bok Choy - use baby bok choy and if you can’t find one, use the inner leaves of the bok choy head as those are young.
+A substitute is any green leaves of your choice; spinach or collard greens.

 - Shrimp - Cooking time of shrimp depends on the size of the shrimp.